Personal loans explained

 If you're looking to borrow a lump sum over a fixed period of time, an unsecured personal loan could be for you.

-An unsecured personal loan will usually be cheaper than a standard credit card and you can borrow more than with a current account overdraft.
+An unsecured personal loan will usually be cheaper than a standard, and you can borrow more than with a current account overdraft.

-But you need to know how these loans work, what to watch out for and how they compare to secured loans.
+But you need to know how these loans work, what to watch out for and how they compare with secured loans.